demestoss/zellij-smart-sessionizer/README.md

 sudo ln -s $(echo "$(pwd)/zs") /usr/bin/zs
 ```

-3. Populate your `Zoxide` database by simply going into directories that you want to start session from.
+4. Populate your `Zoxide` database by simply going into directories that you want to start session from.

-### Quick tip

-If you want to remove some paths from your `Zoxide` DB you can use this simple command:
+_Quick tip_: If you want to remove some paths from your `Zoxide` DB you can use this simple command:

 ```sh
 zoxide remove $(zoxide query -l | fzf -m)